Summary: Fleas live and feed on warm-blooded animals, yes, but they can also live in carpet, bedsheets, and shoes, among others.

 3. Neatmaster Ultrasonic Pest Repellent – No Spray/Chemicals

 If you’re looking for a more “techy” solution and don’t want to get your hands dirty, then you’ll want to take a look at Neatmaster’s Ultrasonic Pest Repellent.
 As the name suggests, it uses ultrasonic waves to repel fleas and other pests away from it.

 Ideally, you’ll be wanting to use the Neatmaster as a prevention method more so than treatment.

-The positives are that it doesn’t use any chemicals and it is one of the least time-consuming prevention methods there are.
+The positives are that it doesn’t use any chemicals, and it is one of the least time-consuming prevention methods.
 Plus, it doesn’t leave corpses around for you to clean up.

 There are three settings, but really you’re only going to be using the first two.
-A green, blue, or red light indicate which setting you have it at (light, medium, heavy, respectively).
+A green, blue, or red light indicates which setting you have (light, medium, heavy, respectively).

-Green is inaudible and blue has a slight pitch to it, but you won’t be setting it to red if you’re putting on a movie.
+Green is inaudible, and blue has a slight pitch to it, but you won’t be setting it to read if you’re putting on a movie.
 The Neatmaster Ultrasonic Pest Repellent is for those who don’t have a ton of free time to combat fleas and don’t want to get their hands dirty.

 The concept for Aspectek’s Sticky Dome is simple enough—Insects are attracted to the light and heat from the bulb, then they get stuck in the sticky pad.
 Simplicity at its finest.

 With that being said, this one’s best when used in conjunction with another product.
 If you don’t have a flea infestation (which, if you don’t, it’s weird that you’re reading this article), you can use it as a preventative measure for fleas and other insects, as well.